Travelers often stay in San Juan when they’re visiting the island, but there are a ton of great cities in Puerto Rico other than the capital.

 In Caguas, shopping lovers will find more than enough shopping malls to go on a shopping spree, including the famous Las Catalinas Mall.
 Those interested in a drink can stop at F.O.K.
 Brewing Company to taste their 18+ flavors of beer.

 Those that would like to escape the rush will also find the Botanic Garden of Caguas, where a green relaxing landscape will make you forget you’re in the city.
+It’s one of several fun things to do in Caguas.

 Explore what could’ve been the capital city of Puerto Rico